 On January 11, 2018 The Free Library of Philadelphia served as host to America’s first accredited group of children, youth and family-focused agencies that were accredited as 3FAs (Father Friendly Flagship Agencies).
 3FAs are entities (Agencies, Institutions, or Systems) that are dedicated to the well-being of children, youth and families, and are committed to the inclusion of fathers in their service delivery models.
 The 3FA concept evolved from a Stoneleigh Foundation Senior Fellow Project Initiative titled: “The Integration of Responsible Fatherhood within Foster Care Service Delivery and Other Children and Youth Servicing Systems.”

-The over-arching goal of the 3FA process is the enhancement of child well-being, via the expansion of the capacity of children, youth and family-focused agencies to increase and sustain their ability to involve fathers in the lives of their children, through quality father engagement philosophy, policies, practice, procedures, and protocols, known as THE COMMISSION’s Standards.
+The over-arching goal of the 3FA process is the enhancement of child well-being, via the expansion of the capacity of children, youth and family-focused agencies to increase and sustain their ability to involve fathers in the lives of their children, through quality father engagement philosophy, policies, practice, programs, procedures, and protocols, known as THE COMMISSION’s Six Standards of Excellence (6Ps).

 Initial 3FA Agency Certification required the following: